Special educational needs and disabilities

 How will the curriculum be matched to meet my child’s needs?

-All lessons are differentiated to ensure the needs of all children are met.
-Different ways of teaching are in place so that all children are fully involved in everything we do.
+When required, different ways of teaching are in place so that all children are fully involved in everything we do.
 This may involve things like using more practical activities or the use of a range of visual aids.
-Each class has at least one Teaching Assistant (TA) who works alongside the Class Teacher to ensure all children are supported to reach their full potential.
+Each class has at least one teaching assistant (TA) who works alongside the class teacher to ensure all children are supported to reach their full potential.

 We respond to the needs of individual children.
 For example, this could be through using dyslexic friendly fonts, providing over-sized copies of worksheets, using coloured paper and IWB backgrounds, providing individual word and number lists, special pens/pencils or a sloping writing board.
 Some children may need a visual timetable or an individual reward chart.